Menopause Management

 Considerations for specific populations

-• Systemic MHT is contraindicated in women and people with a history of breast cancer.
+• Systemic MHT is contraindicated in people with a history of breast cancer.
 Instead, non-hormonal and non-pharmacologic options can be used.

 • Non-hormonal options – vaginal moisturizers, lubricants, pelvic floor physiotherapy, dilators or vibrators

-• First line non-hormonal option –Neurokinin B receptor antagonists (Fezolinetant), venlafaxine
+• First line non-hormonal option – Neurokinin B receptor antagonists (fezolinetant, elinzanetant), desvenlafaxine/venlafaxine

-• Second line non-hormonal option – Paroxetine, gabapentin, oxybutynin
+• Second line non-hormonal option – paroxetine (avoid in individuals on tamoxifen), gabapentin, oxybutynin

-• MHT, while primarily used for vasomotor symptom relief, can prevent bone loss and reduce fracture risk in post-menopausal individuals, if the following criteria is met: (NAMS)
+• MHT, while primarily used for vasomotor symptom relief, can prevent bone loss and reduce fracture risk in post-menopausal individuals, if the following criteria are met:

 • < 60 years

-• no history of breast cancer or thromboembolic disease
+• No history of breast cancer or thromboembolic disease or cardiovascular disease

 • Consider using the FRAX tool and/or bone mineral density testing (BMD) to determine fracture risk.

-• Encourage all postmenopausal women to employ lifestyle practices that reduce the risk of bone loss and osteoporotic fractures:
+• Encourage all postmenopausal individuals to employ lifestyle practices that reduce the risk of bone loss and osteoporotic fractures:

-• Obtaining adequate protein, calcium and vitamin D. Routine supplementation with protein, vitamin K, or magnesium is not recommended for fracture prevention.
+• Adequate protein, calcium and vitamin D. Routine supplementation with protein, vitamin K, or magnesium is not recommended for fracture prevention.
 Supplements should only be used when daily targets are not achieved from dietary sources.

 Mood

-• Women and people experiencing perimenopause can develop depressive symptoms, even without a previous history.
-This can be due to factors caused by menopause (e.g. vasomotor symptoms, poor sleep) and lifestyle factors.
+• People experiencing perimenopause can develop depressive symptoms, even without a previous history, due to factors caused by menopause (e.g., hormonal changes, vasomotor symptoms, poor sleep) and lifestyle factors.

 • Assess for severity and impact on daily living and rule out other possible conditions contributing to change in mood.